betterobjects/activeql/docs/index.markdown

 - The configuration of your business domain can be done in Javascript/[Typescript](https://www.typescriptlang.org) or in [YAML](https://yaml.org) files

-- GAMA has the concept of a _datastore_ where application data are read from and written to.
-GAMA ships with a default implementation of a datastore that uses [MongoDB](https://www.mongodb.com/try/download/community).
+- ActiveQL has the concept of a _datastore_ where application data are read from and written to.
+ActiveQL ships with a default implementation of a datastore that uses [MongoDB](https://www.mongodb.com/try/download/community).
 Other implemenatations that use e.g. relational databeses or even another API (e.g. REST) can be implemented.